PULKITMAN/Segment-Illuminator-Developing-a-7-segment-Display-Driver/README.md

 By convention, RISCV instructions are each  **1 word = 4 bytes = 32 bits**.
 Divide the 32 bits of an instruction into **“fields”**.

 RV32I has x0 register hardwired to constant 0, plus x1-x31 general purpose registers.
 All registers are 32 bits wide but in RV64I they become 64 bits wide.
 RV32I is a load-store architecture.
 This means that only load and store instructions access memory; arithmetic operations use only the registers.
 User space is 32-bit byte addressable and little endian.
+We can access the registers by specifying their index numbers.

 We define 6 *instruction formats* in RISC-V -
 1. R-format